gabrielmccallin/shiva/README.md

 #### Add this class to the DOM
 ```
-const home = new Home();
+const myClass = new MyClass();
-this.addChild(home);
+this.addChild(myClass);
 ```

 #### Event listeners
 `Container` extends an event dispatcher class so you can listen / dispatch events on your classes.
 ```
-// outside home class
+// outside myClass
-home.addEventListener(this, "CUSTOM_EVENT", this.homeEventHandler);
+myClass.addEventListener(this, "CUSTOM_EVENT", this.myEventHandler);

-// inside home class
+// inside myClass
 this.dispatchEvent(new Event("CUSTOM_EVENT", this));

-// this.homeEventHandler will fire outside of home
+// this.myEventHandler will fire outside of home
 ```

 #### Animations!